ivan-zapreev/SCOTS2DLL/README.md

 In order to build the project one requires to have:

 1. Netbeans version 8.2 or later in its version containing: Java/JDK and C++
-2. Java version 1.8 or later
+2. JDK version 1.8 or later
 3. C++ version 11 or later
 3. GNU Compiler Collection (GCC/G++) 5.5.0 or later
 4. XCode SDK with c++ version 4.2.1 or later (on Max OS X)